Public Events | Workshops/Info Sessions | LIB 113 Workshops

 Mon, February 13 @ 6 pm, Davis Auditorium

-Después De Trujillo (After Trujillo) is the product of the interface of academic research and filmmaking that explores landscape and memory in the Dominican Republic.
-Within this framework, the documentary probes the relationships between dictatorship, modern architecture, and cultural memory.
+Después De Trujillo (After Trujillo) (2016) draws on media archives and filmmaking expertise to explore the connection between landscape and memory in the Dominican Republic.
+The documentary film, which was first shown in the Republic last fall, probes the relationships between dictatorship, modern architecture, and cultural memory.
 Narrated by Dominicans, this journey through modern monuments, memory gardens, and contemporary ruins, reveals landscapes where the ghost of the Trujillo regime lingers.

 Directors Lisa Blackmore and Jorge Domínguez Dubuc present for a discussion after the screening.